RoshanKr7/AI-Assignments/game of sticks_completed/README.md

 In First line, the game will ask to select the game mode.
 Then, it will ask you to select the number of sticks.
-Afterthat, you can start playing the game.
+After that, you can start playing the game.